xuqi2024/openflexure-microscope/docs/customisation.md

 ### No access to the Sangaboard

 Our custom motor board, the Sangaboard can be hard to get hold of.
 We are working on this.
-A workaround is to build a [Sangaboard-compatible motor controller](workaround_motor_electronics/workaround_motor_electronics.md) using an Arudino nano, and the driver boards that come with each stepper motor.
+A workaround is to build a [Sangaboard-compatible motor controller](workaround_motor_electronics/workaround_motor_electronics.md) using an Arduino Nano, and the driver boards that come with each stepper motor.
 This uses the standard `electronics_drawer` STL for the electronics drawer but adds printed adapters to fit in the alternative boards.
 If you are not using a Sangaboard, you may need to [wire the LED to the Raspberry Pi](./workaround_raspberry_pi_gpio_led.md) for power.

 ### Using a Raspberry Pi version 3, or a Sangaboard v0.3